yegor256/farea/README.md

 }
 ```

-You can add files to your project, configure `pom.xml`, execute some plugins,
-and then assert on what is created.
+This code will create a new `pom.xml` file in the temporary directory,
+create a temporary `Hello.java` file, write simple content into it,
+add a new `<dependency>` to the `pom.xml`, and then run `mvn test` in this
+temporary directory.
+The output of the build will be saved to `log.txt`,
+which is available through the call to `.log()` method.

 You can also test the plugin that you are developing, inside the same reactor: